aaronpeters/hillpsychiatry.nl/posts/ev-certificate-performance-lite.md

 That is what Chrome users see when visiting a website that uses an OCSP stapled EV certificate and the Certificate Authority's server (the OCSP responder) is down.
 That's right, **[OCSP stapling](https://en.wikipedia.org/wiki/OCSP_stapling) does not help at all with EV certs**.

 <div class="notice-msg info">
-  OCSP stapling means the <i>server</i> checks with the CA if the certificate has been revoked and then adds ("staples") this information to the certificate, so the browser can skip the revocation status check.<br>
+  OCSP stapling allows the presenter of the certificate (the server) to check with the CA if the certificate has been revoked and then add ("staple") this information to the certificate.
+Consequently, the browser can simply skip the revocation status check.<br>
 </div>

 Let's dive into the world of DV/OV and EV certificates, revocation status checks and OCSP stapling and find out how Chrome and Firefox behave in case the CA's server responds quickly, or not at all.

+But first: WebPageTest.

+## Testing Certificate Revocation Checks in WebPageTest

 Most of the data for this 'research' was collected using [WebPageTest](https://www.webpagetest.org/).
 WebPageTest in general is great for web performance analysis, but an especially good fit here because it exposes the revocation status checks (Firefox/Chome Dev Tools do not!) and you can easily simulate the failure of OCSP responders.
 Read the next section to learn what I did in WebPageTest, or skip to [DV Certificates and Performance](#dv-cert-perf).

-## Testing Certificate Revocation Checks in WebPageTest

 WebPageTest makes it easy to see how the loading of a webpage is impacted by a failing (third party) domain.
 Here, that failing domain is the CA's OCSP responder, so let's get this first.